Attacler/directus-extension-admin-panels/README.md

 ## Details

-Directus does not have built in methods to see what files are unused or M2M records are empty, this bundle tries to solve that.
-The bundle includes 2 panels, one for viewing unused files, the other one is for detecting empty/invalid M2M records inside of the junction table.
+Directus lacks native functionalities for identifying or removing unused files and empty M2M (Many-to-Many) records.
+This extension aims to address this limitation.
+It comprises two panels: one facilitates the viewing and deletion of unused files, while the other detects and deletes empty or invalid M2M records within the junction table.

 ### Todo list